 - Best “Popular” Razor: Merkur “Heavy Classic” 34c.
 Honorable mentions: Edwin Jagger DE89 series, Merkur 23C.

 - Best Open Comb Razor: Parker open comb razors, the 24C and the 26C (differing only in handle design.
 Both shave very well and are not overly-aggressive).
 Honorable mention: Merkur 1904.

 - Best Mild Razor: Tatara Masamune.
-Honorable mentions: Feather AS-D2, Vikings Blade The Godfather.
+Honorable mentions: Feather AS-D2, Henson Shaving AL13 (Sharpologist’s review of the AL13).
 Click/tap here to read Sharpologist’s extensive article on mild razors.

 - Best Aggressive Razor: Muhle R41 (there is also the R41 Grande with a heavier handle and the R41 Twist two-piece version, but they all share the same very aggressive head design).